javascript-tutorial/en.javascript.info/4-binary/03-blob/article.md

 Methods that perform web-requests, such as [XMLHttpRequest](info:xmlhttprequest), [fetch](info:fetch) and so on, can work with `Blob` natively, as well as with other binary types.

-We can easily convert betweeen `Blob` and low-level binary data types:
+We can easily convert between `Blob` and low-level binary data types:

 - We can make a Blob from a typed array using `new Blob(...)` constructor.
 - We can get back `ArrayBuffer` from a Blob using `FileReader`, and then create a view over it for low-level binary processing.